Mr Lottery System Review

 What Mr Lottery System Is All About

 It’s about cheap marketing stunts that include tons of “call today” and a million question marks in one post.
-I actually find that really annoying, I feel like the one writing this must doubt himself so much because almost every sentence ends with a question mark instead of a full stop?
+I find that annoying, I feel like the one writing this must doubt himself so much because almost every sentence ends with a question mark instead of a full stop?
 See?
 That’s what I mean.
-Apart from that he keeps publishing his email address asking people to email him and his phone number for people to call.
-It’s rather weird why a lot of important information is not disclosed on his site.
-At the end of every post he says,
+Apart from that, he keeps publishing his email address asking people to email him and his phone number for people to call.
+It’s slightly weird why a lot of valuable information is not disclosed on his site.
+At the end of every post, he says,

 !!!
 Big Money!!!
 Big Money!!!

 From what I have read so far, he posts winning numbers along with an unrelated video clip of Janet Jackson and is almost getting ready for a big holiday – thanks to the people who secretly bought his product.
 He is quoted saying,